liuqing6724650/abc/readme.txt

-git is a version control symtem git is free software
+git is a distributed version control symtem git is free software